aaronsaray/aaronsaray.com/content/blog/namespacing-is-important-even-in-php.markdown

 tag:
 - php
 ---
 Perl, Java and xml people are very aware of what a namespace is... even [wikipedia](http://en.wikipedia.org/wiki/Namespace_(computer_science)) tells us they are.
 But, certain languages, such as PHP, don't support namespaces yet.
 (However, thank you Dmitry for [your proposal](http://aspn.activestate.com/ASPN/Mail/Message/php-dev/3519062).)
 But are namespaces really important?
 PHP has made it this far without them, so why should you be concerned?
-Well, lets see:
+Well, let's see:

 <!--more-->